pokt-network/poktroll/docusaurus/docs/configs/supplier_staking_config.md

 _`Required`_

-`url` is the endpoint through which the Pocket Network's `Gateways` and `Applications` can send `RelayRequests`.
-For services that utilize a RelayMiner as a proxy, this URL will point to the RelayMiner's endpoint.
-The RelayMiner then forwards these requests to the actual service node.
+The `url` defines the endpoint for sending `RelayRequests` from the Pocket Network's `Gateways` and `Applications`.
+Typically, this endpoint is provided by a RelayMiner, which acts as a proxy.
+This setup means that the specified URL directs to the RelayMiner's endpoint, which in turn, routes the requests to the designated service node.

-  - Example: `https://etherium-relayminer1.relayminers.com:443` is a RelayMiner endpoint that proxies requests to a backend Etherium data node.
+- **Example**: `https://etherium-relayminer1.relayminers.com:443` demonstrates how a RelayMiner endpoint, typically offered by the RelayMiner, proxies requests to an Etherium backend data node.

 ##### `rpc_type`